abolfazl-shishegar/Social-Network/README.md

     pip install matplotlib
     ```

-You can install all the requirements at once by running:
+You can install all the requirements at once by running (The nltk must be installed separately):

 ```bash
 pip install -r requirements.txt